JJ-Atkinson/homelab-config/readme.md

 Reboot the vm.
 To speed the process, you can set the config for the machine to just `blank` reducing the number of things pulled from the nix cache.

+Edit `deploy.nix` to contain the new machine name & ip.
 Test deploy with `deploy .#machine-hostname` from this directory.

 ### To generate secret keys on the remote machine: